Tracy Gilbert Jewellery

 My first design, the Celtic Trinity Heart pendant, was made for somebody very special and while it is a simple retake of the Celtic Trinity knot, its meaning is very strong.
 The addition of the heart in the middle of the traditional knot symbolises “Forever love” & has been received by many for a variety of reasons.

-The meaning attaching to my designs is important and a small booklet explaining the meaning comes with each piece.
+The meaning attaching to my designs is important and a small booklet explaining the meaning comes with most pieces.

 I am also a proud member of the North Atlantic Celtic Traders Association.